JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Mounting_Digital_Forensic_Evidence/Mounting_Bridge.md

 - **vmdk:** `vmdkmount -X allow_root <evidence_path> <bridge_path>`
 - **splitted raw:** `affuse -o allow_other <evidence_path> <bridge_path>`
 - **vhd:** `vhdimount -o allow_other <evidence_path> <bridge_path>`

+  ### EXAMPLE:
+  - Create a directory where to mount the container.

+ -  Mount the container in the bridge directory.

+-